slyedoc/bevy_sly_compute/README.md

 An ideal solution would most likely be a PR to bevy:

 - No Compute World, stay in render world, worthless without long running compute tasks, and not possable in wgpu currently (find Issue for this) and no texture duplication issues.
 - Extend AsBindGroup to create staging buffers (similar to this repo)
 - In cleanup, map staging buffers back to render world resource, then send an event or just storing in a resource (resources are retained in render world)
 - _ReverseExtract_ Phase or Events to move data back to app world.

-### Issue
+## Issue

 You can't get data out of render_app as far as I know, this bypasses that by using the app world by duplicating things.

 - ```PiplelineCache```
 - ```RenderAssets<Image>```

 See [PR #8440](https://github.com/bevyengine/bevy/issues/8440)

 ### TODO

-- [ ] 0.13
+- [ ] 0.13 - waiting on bevy-inspector-egui
 - [ ] Data:
   - [ ] Uniform
   - [x] Storage